PUT¶

 Usage notes¶

-The command does not support uploading multiple files with divergent directory paths, because it doesn’t preserve file system directory structure when uploading files to your stage.
+File-globbing patterns, like wildcards, are supported unless the files that match the pattern have divergent directory paths.
+The command does not support uploading multiple files with divergent directory paths, because Snowflake doesn’t preserve file system directory structure when uploading files onto your stage.

 For example, the following PUT statement returns an error since you can’t specify multiple files in nested subdirectories.